Azure-Samples/msdocs-flask-postgresql-sample-app/README.md

 pip install -r requirements.txt
 ```

 3. Create an `.env` file using `.env.sample` as a guide.
 Set the value of `DBNAME` to the name of an existing database in your local PostgreSQL instance.
 Set the values of `DBHOST`, `DBUSER`, and `DBPASS` as appropriate for your local PostgreSQL instance.
+If you're in the devcontainer, copy the values from `.env.sample.devcontainer`.

 4. Run the migrations: